armin-abbasi/user-management/README.md

 * Run `php artisan jwt:secret` to have a fresh secret key (not necessary)
 * You can also run test units by typing `composer test`
-> There is a directory named `documents` in project files which includes all the demanded files for this test such as (database diagram, domain model diagram, Postman collection json file).
+> There is a directory named `documents` in project files which includes all the mentioned diagrams for this test :

+> Such as (database diagram, domain model diagram, postman collection json file).

 <hr>